-Net cash provided by operating activities for 2016 was \$131.9 million, compared to \$56.3 million for 2015 and \$27.7 million for 2014.
-The increase in net cash provided by operating activities for 2016 from 2015 was primarily attributable to (1) improved operating results, (2) a decrease in restricted cash, cash equivalents and investments attributable to cash payments made to our captive insurance entity, which are restricted for use by the captive for future claim payments and, to a lesser extent, its working capital needs, (3) a smaller increase in accounts receivable and subcontractor receivable in 2016 compared to the increase in these accounts in 2015 and (4) an increase in accrued compensation and benefits and other current liabilities between periods due to timing of collections.
-The overall increase was partially offset by a smaller increase in accounts payable and accrued expenses in 2016 compared to the increase in those accounts in 2015 due to timing of payments.
-Our Days Sales Outstanding was 64 days at each of December 31, 2016 and 2015.
+Net cash provided by operating activities for 2017, 2016 and 2015 was \$115.3 million, \$131.9 million and \$56.3 million, respectively.
+The decrease in net cash provided by operating activities for 2017 from 2016 was primarily attributable to (1) an increase in restricted cash, cash equivalents and investments attributable to cash payments made to our captive insurance entity, which are restricted for use by the captive for future claim payments and, to a lesser extent, its working capital needs, (2) a decrease in accounts payable and accrued expenses between periods due to timing of payments and (3) an increase in income taxes receivable.
+The overall decrease was partially offset by (1) improved operating results, (2) smaller increase in accounts receivable in 2017 compared to the increase in 2016, and (3) excess tax benefits on the vesting of employee equity awards resulting from the adoption of a new accounting pronouncement discussed in "Item 8.
+Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note (1), Summary of Significant Accounting Policies."
+Our Days Sales Outstanding was 63 and 64 days at December 31, 2017 and December 31, 2016, respectively.